Ganesh-xvi/Hybrid-RAG-for-Medical-QA/ReadMe.md

 # Hybrid RAG for Medical QA

-This project explores **Retrieval-Augmented Generation (RAG)** in the **medical domain** using langchain, focusing on how different retrieval strategies and synthetic dataset creation methods affect the quality of generated answers.
+This project explores **Retrieval-Augmented Generation (RAG)** in the **medical domain** using **langchain**, focusing on how different retrieval strategies and synthetic dataset creation methods affect the quality of generated answers.

 The aim is to systematically evaluate retrievers and generation pipelines using both **retrieval-level** and **generation-level** metrics, and provide insights into which approach works best for producing **faithful, relevant, and low-hallucination medical responses**.